SaturnX-Dev/Beat-Scrobble/README.md

 - **Create/Delete Users**: Manage access to your instance.
 - **Roles**: Assign `User` or `Admin` roles.
 - **Quotas**: `MAX_USERS` env var limits signups.
+- **Isolation**: Each user has their own isolated listen history, sources, and imports.

 ### Environment Variables